ayushgagarwal/ayushgagarwal/README.md

 My passion for Data Science began during my undergrad Computer Science degree, when I took subjects like Database Management Systems, Data Structures and Data Warehouse & Mining.
 My curiosity in these areas naturally led me to Data Science.
 On finding out the extensive use of Math, Statistics and the impact this was creating, I knew it was the perfect fit for me.

+I want to do projects to expand my skillset and create even more impact!

 I hope my repositories help you out in your learning journey as well 😄

-If you would like to know more, please don't hesitate to reach out to me on <a href="https://www.linkedin.com/in/ayushgagarwal/"> LinkedIn </a> or email me at ayushgagarwal@gmail.com
+If you want to have a chat, please don't hesitate to reach out to me on <a href="https://www.linkedin.com/in/ayushgagarwal/"> LinkedIn </a> or email me at ayushgagarwal@gmail.com

 <!--
 **ayushgagarwal/ayushgagarwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.